Continued from There’s something about that Mennonite

 They were both educated, good-looking people with perfect teeth and it seemed that money wasn’t an issue for them.
 They were loved by so many people.
 They had everything I thought would make a person extremely happy and want to live forever.

-As much as I was dealing with, I realised that there were good parts to it all.
+As much as I was dealing with, I realized that there were good parts to it all.
 I was learning what I needed to learn.
 Everything that was happening to me and the way I was feeling about everything was part of it.
-I began to realise how much I wanted live and experience a life.
+I began to realize how much I wanted to live and experience more life.

-When I got to work it was so empty without Christina.
+My next shift at work was empty and quiet without Christina.
 I was back to working all by myself at my station.
 The whole factory was so quiet, whenever someone walked past me they gave me a half fake smile and said hey.
-That was a long and quiet day.
+That was the longest night at work I had experienced.